Unity and reconciliation in Rwanda: A look at policy implications vis-à-vis social cohesion

-Since the genocide in 1994, the Rwandan government has been working on setting a strategic direction for sustainable peace and socioeconomic development in the country.
+Since the genocide against the Tutsi in 1994, the Rwandan government has been working on setting a strategic direction for sustainable peace and socio-economic development in the country.

 The government has put in place a number of policies and strategies, all aimed at fostering unity and social cohesion, and to ensure that Rwandans are treated equally regardless of individual difference.
 Rwanda’s constitution stipulates that peace, security, unity and reconciliation are essential pillars of development.

 The document draws on experiences from a social cohesion project implemented by International Alert and Rwanda’s National Unity and Reconciliation Commission (NURC).